Introduction to quantum groups: 11a. Uniform groups

-\begin{proof} The idea here is that of jointly classifying the ``classical'' categories of partitions $P_2\subset D\subset P$, and the ``free'' ones $NC_2\subset D\subset NC$.
-At the classical level this leads to 2 more groups, namely $S_N',B_N'$.
+(1) At the classical level this leads, via a study which is quite similar to that from the proof of Theorem 11.3, to 2 more groups, namely $S_N',B_N'$.
 See \cite{bsp}.

-At the free level we obtain 3 more quantum groups, $S_N'^+,B_N'^+,B_N''^+$, with the inclusion $B_N'^+\subset B_N''^+$ being best thought of as coming from an inclusion $B_N'\subset B_N''$, which happens to be an isomorphism.
-See \cite{bsp}. \end{proof}
+(2) At the free level we obtain 3 more quantum groups, $S_N'^+,B_N'^+,B_N''^+$, with the inclusion $B_N'^+\subset B_N''^+$, which is something a bit surprising, being best thought of as coming from an inclusion $B_N'\subset B_N''$, which happens to be an isomorphism.
+See \cite{bsp}, \cite{rwe}. \end{proof}